LAST UPDATED: 1ST JULY 2021

 Once you’ve decided (or at least narrowed it down), you can then start looking for a compatible piece of hardware to marry-up with your preferred software.

-Now let’s take a look at those top 4 DJ software providers in the market right now…
+So let’s take a look at the best DJ software in the market right now…

 1: Serato DJ

-Serato is very easy to navigate with a nice clean-looking interface, which are great selling points if you’re a beginner.
+Serato is very easy to navigate with a nice clean-looking interface, which makes it arguably the best DJ software for beginners.
 They also have a stripped-back version called Serato DJ Lite, which can be easily upgraded to the Pro version at any point.
 Usually, the Lite version is fine for your typical two-channel entry-level controllers, although you’ll want the Pro version for anything more serious.

 Serato was very popular with scratch DJs back in the day (and still is), and it remains the preferred choice for many pro/working DJs around the world today… in both dance and hip hop circles.

 It’s one of the market leaders for good reason, and it’s a great option if you’d prefer not to be locked into one of the main manufacturers’ ecosystem of products (ie Rekordbox with Pioneer’s hardware, or like Traktor with Native Instruments hardware, for example).